NicolasKouk/F1-lights-out/README.md

 ![greenlights](assets/green_lights450x158.png)

-Note: If you are using a laptop, it is recommended to disable Color Mode via settings by typing `1N`.
+Note: If you are using a computer, it is recommended to disable Color Mode via settings by typing `1N`.